marcingolenia/mcode/src/pages/blog/2021-02-26-du_invariants.md

              Rules = rules
              Score = [ [] ] } |> Ok
 ```
-The most important fact here is that our domain actions acts with only valid types (with one exception that we will address in 4th point);
+The most important fact here is that our domain actions act with only valid types (with one exception that we will address in the 4th point);
 1. `recordScore` can only happen with an OpenGame - You can't score in a game that was finished right?
 So we have enforced an invariant here.
-The `recordScore` can result in finished game and the rules will be different now on.
-Probably in OO you wouldn't change the game to other type (you wouldn't make the illegal state unrepresentable).
+The `recordScore` can result in a finished game and the rules will be different from now on.
+Probably in OO you wouldn't change the game to another type (you wouldn't make the illegal state unrepresentable).
 2. `recordScore` accepts a scoring team that consists of teamId and the footballers color that it currently plays.
-3. `openGame` accepts some rules, teams, started date and gameId - these are all types that are always valid.
+3. `openGame` accepts some rules, teams, started date, and gameId - these are all types that are always valid.
-4. `openGame` also enforces an invariant and it returns a error in case of not-unique team names.
+4. `openGame` also enforces an invariant and it returns an error in the case of not-unique team names.
 Can we do better here?
 Of course!
-We can create always valid "teams" type which will be a pair of teams and check the uniqueness for us.
+We can create always a valid "teams" type which will be a pair of teams and check the uniqueness for us.
 By doing this we won't need the error here.
-I wanted to actually do that, but I left it as it is so we can learn from this together.
+I wanted to do that, but I left it as it is so we can learn from this together.

 I think you get the idea.
-Let's look into different example.
+Let's look into different examples.
 If this is obvious for you, feel free to go to section 3.

 #### 2.2 Issued invoice, paid invoice
-Let me ommit the basic types like NotEmptyString or VatId for the sake of verbosity, let me just show you PolishZipCode Value Object:
+Let me omit the basic types like NotEmptyString or VatId for the sake of verbosity, let me just show you PolishZipCode Value Object:
 ```fsharp

 type PolishZipCode = internal PolishZipCode of string